r-pant/r-pant/README.md

 ## I'm a Data Scientist, developer, and a learner!
 - 🔭 I’m working to add more stars to my skills!
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to content creation
+- 🥅 Goals: Contribute more to value creation
-- ⚡ Fun fact: I love to write and play guitar.
 - 🌱 I have a curious mind, always in awe of emerging technological wonders.

 ### Connect with me: